open-telemetry/opentelemetry-collector-contrib/processor/sumologicprocessor/README.md

 }
 ```

-However, it is not possible to know a priori if the value under key `c` will be equal to `d` or `e`.
+However, it is not possible to know beforehand if the value under key `c` will be equal to `d` or `e`.
 Refer to [GitHube issue][issue] for details and discussion.

 [issue]: https://github.com/SumoLogic/sumologic-otel-collector/issues/1263